faizola/Tahfeezio/README.md

 | FR9   | Challenge list to include - Uncompleted challenge,<br>Completed challenge<br><br>Challenge complete will be upon dateline set.<br>Students can resubmit recordings before dateline is over.                                                                                                                                         | To allow for resubmissions and progress during challenge                                                                                          | UR24, <br>UR25        |
 | FR10  | New submission of videos will overwrite previous video<br>submission for challenge.                                                                                                                                                                                                                                                 | To save space in cloud                                                                                                                            | UR24, <br>UR25        |

+### Non-Functional Requirements
+1. To note for security on cloud
+2. Speed of loading and responsiveness (TBD)
+3. Robustness and resilience of data (for progress and session saving)